chauff/cse1500-web-transcripts/_lectures/css.md

 - CSS is relatively easy to use; debugging CSS-based animations is easier than debugging JavaScript code.
 - The rendering engines are optimized for CSS-based animations; when implementing an animation from scratch in JavaScript code would have to be optimized to reach the desired frame rate.
 - CSS animations can do much more than animating buttons.
-To see what is possible (beyond the Delft weather demo), head over to CodePen and look at a few [CSS animations](https://codepen.io/search/pens?q=css%20animation).
+To see what is possible (beyond the CSS weather demo), head over to CodePen and look at a few [CSS animations](https://codepen.io/search/pens?q=css%20animation).

 ### CSS animations

-We look at two CSS animation examples in more detail: a 1980s inspired splash screen for our 3x3 flags grid (let's assume we are making a *guess the country* game) and the Delft weather app.
+We look at two CSS animation examples in more detail: a 1980s inspired splash screen for our 3x3 flags grid (let's assume we are making a *guess the country* game) and the CSS weather demo.
 The former is focused on text-only content, the latter is heavy on non-textual content (clouds, raindrops, etc.).

 #### :bangbang: Text-heavy animations